imarc/auth/README.md

-iMarc's RBAC and ACL Authorization
+Imarc's RBAC and ACL Authorization
 ============

 This project combines more traditional RBAC methods with user centric and dynamic overrides for